Blank55-cell/milestoneproject1/README.md

 ## Features

-- button layout that once clicked will ddropdown and provide the answer to the stated question.
+- button layout that once clicked will dropdown and provide the answer to the stated question.
 - # Nav bar

 - Welcome